 The Mitsubishi Colt 800

-Later on, it evolved into the Colt 1000F, Colt 1100F and Colt 11F, but it was the Colt 800 that brought the Mitsubishi marque to the world's attention.
+As the world moved on from two-stroke engines, the Colt 800 evolved into the Colt 1000F, Colt 1100F and Colt 11F.
+But the humble Colt 800 had done a first-class job of bringing the Mitsubishi name to the world's attention.